Video / 1 April, 2019 / Christina Walter

-Nappies – Some say you don’t need more than two or three nappies for a newborn but my daughter Maisie had no less than poos in the first 12 hours of her life, yes you heard right EIGHT!
-Luckily I always tend to over-pack so had plenty of nappies and wipes.
+Nappies – Some say you won’t need more than two or three nappies for a newborn but my daughter had no less than eight poos in the first 12 hours of her life.
+Yes, you heard right, EIGHT!
+Luckily I always tend to over-pack so had plenty of nappies and wipes to hand.

 Extra Large Cotton Wool Balls from Boots

 Wipes – We’re huge fans of Aqua Wipes and I love that you can buy these in bulk from pretty much anywhere.
 Mama Bamboo wipes are also worth checking out, they’re 100% biodegradable, made from the softest breathable bamboo fibres.

 Many hospitals are happy for wipes to be used on baby in the first few days, especially as many wet wipe brands are made from natural plant based ingredients and are perfectly suitable for newborn skin.

 Vaseline – Some people say if you put a little Vaseline on your baby’s bottom it makes cleaning the meconium poo a lot easier and anyone who has had a baby will know anything that can help is a godsend!

 Bodysuits and sleepsuits – You will need to take a range of sizes usually newborn and up to 1 month.
 These tend to cover from 5 to 10lb.
 Unless you give birth early or have been told you are having a large baby these sizes should have you covered.
 I would suggest taking two or three of each size in case they get messed on.